tinuva/SDRPlusPlusBrown/docs/tx.md

 * "TX IQ" shows the range of IQ stream sent to the radio.
 Main intention is to control the clipping.
   Red zone is clipping.
 See the [pipeline section](#the-pipeline) for the details.
 * "PA enable" to enable 5W power amplifier on the hermes lite 2 board.
 This is not saved in settings.
-You must toggle it on manually when you're sober.
+You must toggle it on manually when you're sober, to not burn up your power transistors.
 * SWR, REF PWR show the SWR and reflected power.
 The forward power is displayed below on the gauge.
 * "TX Soft PA" - multiplier for IQ samples sent to the TRX.
 * "TX Hard PA" - the 5W power amplifier control provided by the TRX, intended to control the power transistor.

 When you are transmitting the sine wave or the voice, the waterfall will display the spectrum of your voice.
-It slightly differs to what can be received, but it mostly reflects the reality.
+It slightly differs from what can be received over the air, but it mostly reflects the reality.
 When transmitting without PA enabled, the signal will be very weak but still visible.

 During the transmission, all sounds are muted.
-The Baseband NR threshold and receiver AGC state are frozen to avoid their re-adaptation after TX is turned off.
+The Baseband NR threshold (software) and demodulator AGC state are frozen to avoid their unneeded re-adaptation after reception is turned back on.
 Audio NR2 is not frozen (work in progress).

 ### The pipeline